bloominstituteoftechnology/JavaScript-II/README.md

 This task focuses on getting practice with callback functions by giving you an array of values and instructions on what to do with that array.

 * [ ] Review the contents of the [callbacks.js](assignments/callbacks.js) file.
 Notice you are given an array at the top of the page.
-Use that array to aid you with your callback functions.
+Use that array to aid you with your functions.

-* [ ] Write out each function using the `ES5`  `function` keyword syntax.

-* [ ] Solve the problems listed.
-Save the stretch problems until you have completed Tasks 1-4.
+* [ ] Complete the problems provided to you but skip over stretch problems until you are complete with every other JS file first.

 ## Task 3: Array Methods